 In order to use these services remotely, you need to have credentials of your Samsung Account or your Email that you used to signup on your phone.
 The same email that you used in order to signup on Google Play Store on your Samsung phone.
 Even if you don’t remember its password, you can always recover it using forget password option.

 Recover data from stolen Samsung Galaxy phone:

-If you have lost your phone, the first thing you need to do is to try to locate it using the Samsung or Android service, that allows you to remotely locate your phone and display its location on Google Map.
+If you have lost your phone, the first thing you need to do is to try to locate it using the Samsung or Android service, which allows you to remotely locate your phone and display its location on Google Map.
 You can see the full guide here.
 Once you have recovered the data, it is recommended to wipe out all the data remotely, so whoever has your phone can not access the data present in it.

 Retrieve data of your stolen Samsung Galaxy from Samsung Cloud:

-From Galaxy S7 and onwards, when you get a Samsung smartphone you get 10-15 GB of cloud data from Samsung Cloud.
-You can save all your pictures, contacts, notes and videos on your cloud.
+From Galaxy S7 and onwards, you get 10-15 GB of cloud data from Samsung Cloud when you get a Samsung smartphone.
+You can save all your pictures, contacts, notes, and videos on your cloud.
 It is mostly synced with your phone unless you turn it off.
-If it is synced with your Samsung phone and you have lost your phone or your Samsung Galaxy phone is stolen.
+If it is synced with your Samsung phone and you have lost your phone, or your Samsung Galaxy phone is stolen.
 You can head up to this guide and recover all your data on your PC using this guide.

-If your phone wasn’t synced with your Samsung Cloud.
-You might not be able to see your data on the cloud using the website.
+Suppose you didn’t sync your phone with your Samsung Cloud.
+As a result, you might not be able to see your data on the cloud using the website.